| By Kate Ravilious Bones reveal a classy Roman diet THE feast

 weights, a bit like oranges with differing numbers of pips.)
 The

 isotope ratios are preserved as a readable signature in our bones.
+For example, if you enjoy eating lots of seafood,

 your bones will have a different carbon isotope ratio to someone